 We offer an undergraduate certificate in East Asian Studies, and a Ph.D. minor.

-CEAS also supports training in the languages spoken in East Asia, including Chinese, Japanese, Korean, Tibetan, Uzbek, and Kazakh.
+CEAS also supports training in the languages spoken in East Asia, including Chinese, Japanese, Korean, Tibetan, and Uyghur.
 The center works with International Academic Programs to support opportunities for study abroad in mainland China, Taiwan, Hong Kong, Singapore, South Korea, and Japan for both language training and general education.

 CEAS administers a competition for a scholarship to attend an annual U.S.-Japan undergraduate conference as well as study abroad scholarships for mainland China and Taiwan, and oversees the federally funded Foreign Language and Area Studies (FLAS) fellowships for the study of Chinese, Japanese, Korean, and Tibetan.